SanjeevYadavcr7/Algorithms/README.md

 # Programs
-This repository contains programs that are written in proper structure and syntax.
+This repository consists of different variety of programs These programs are written in C++